shreyatpandey/Coding-Challenges/Fb_ph/Practice/System-Design/Readme.md

   * Keep last 5 minute for thorough evaluation of non-functional requirements
   * Clarify for number of active users, number of daily active users, content length
   * Make sure to touch upon data partitioning, replication, consistent hashing in every god damn topic
+  * Start small with one server, then scale it.
+[Say these words]

 # Rough Estimations:-
  * Number of User?
 1 billion